 It is helpful to find people with learning and cognitive difficulties who are also in your target group as customers or users.

-If your organization has a more formal process, work with those that help employees or community members get assistive technology or other accommodations.
-They can put out a call for volunteers to their contacts.
-This helps individuals self-identify and opt-in to help.

 Some organizations also use peer-researchers who have cognitive and learning disabilities.
 Peer-researchers understand the perspective of people with their disabilities.
 The researchers and developers work together with peer researchers to find solutions.
 Peer researchers are also involved in testing the solution with other people with cognitive and learning disabilities.

 Our developer resource page references projects and resources with information on finding and working with persons with learning and cognitive difficulties as co-researchers or peer researchers.

 5.3 Informed Consent